+1

+Exposure Mode Off -

+Exposure Time Off

+Exposure Auto Timed

+🗆 d) Digital IO Control Trigger Width

+0((

+Off : No exposure control.

+Timed : The exposure time is to be set in microseconds.

+If FrameStart in TriggerSelector is "OFF", the exposure is controlled in Free Run.

+If FrameStart in TriggerSelector is "ON", this functions as the EPS mode.

+Note: JAI Pre-Dump or JAI PIV can be available by using TriggerOption •

-Trigger Width No exposure control. ameStart in TriggerSelector is"OFF", the exposure is rolled in Free Run. ameStart in TriggerSelector is "ON", this functions as the mode controls the exposure time by the pulse width. rameStart in TriggerSelector is "OFF", camera operates in Free Run. rameStart in the TriggerSelector is "ON", this functions as and its function.
+TriggerWidth : This mode controls the exposure time by the pulse width.
+If FrameStart in TriggerSelector is "OFF", The camera operates in Free Run.
+If FrameStart in the TriggerSelector is "ON", this functions as the PWC mode.
+S

-The following is the table for the combination of ExposureMode and TriggerControl
+The following is the table for the combination of ExposureMode and TriggerControl and its function.

-TriggerSelector ExposureMode Frame Start Operation Previous JAI trigger name (for reference)

-OFF OFF or Trig OFF(Free run) Trigger

-ON Exposure controllable OFF

-Timed OFF Trig OFF(Free run) Exposure control is possible Trigger OFF

-ON Trig On EPS

-TriggerWidth OFF Trig OFF(Free run) No Exposure control Trigger OFF

-ON Trig On PWC
+TriggerSelector ExposureMode Frame Start Operation Previous JAI trigger name (for reference) OFF OFF or ON Trig OFF(Free run) Exposure controllable Trigger OFF Timed OFF Trig OFF(Free run) Exposure control is possible Trigger OFF ON Trig On EPS TriggerWidth OFF Trig OFF(Free run) No Exposure control Trigger OFF ON Trig On PWC